-(36) A defendant in an action under the Fatal Accidents Act, RSY 2002, c.
-86, may offer to pay one sum as compensation to all persons entitled to recover damages in the action, without specifying the shares into which or the parties among which it is to be divided.
+(36) A defendant in an action under the Fatal Accidents Act may offer to pay one sum as compensation to all persons entitled to recover damages in the action, without specifying the shares into which or the parties among which it is to be divided.
 If the offer is not accepted this rule applies as if all persons represented by the plaintiff were a single plaintiff.